RichardTscharke/SEP-Alija-Killer-Maibauer-Tscharke/README.md

 python -m src.explain_video
 ```

 with a path argument.
-You can also run the commands without any arguments to view the Grad-CAMs generated for our included default image or video.
+You can also run the commands without any arguments to view the Grad-CAMs generated for our included default image or video (`for_xai/`).

 ## Training from Scratch